-KWS is a major participant in the UK water and wastewater contract operations market, with its subsidiaries operating contracts in the UK.
+KWS is a major participant in the UK water and wastewater contract operations market, with its subsidiaries operating contracts during the year 2015/16 in the UK.

 Business strategy:

 - Leveraging the value from Group assets and skills; - Maximising value from our existing business; and - Focussing on new opportunities arising from changes in the water market.